11 must-have features for membership websites (+ Free checklist)

 Finally, the last hallmark of an easy-to-use site is its limits -- or rather, not having any.

-Basically, with an easy-to-use platform and no limiting constraints, you can spend less time dealing with annoying logistics of managing your membership site and more time serving your audience and growing your business.
+Basically, with an easy-to-use platform and no limiting constraints, you can spend less time dealing with annoying logistics of managing your membership community and more time serving your audience and growing your business.

 If there’s a better way to do business than that, we haven’t found it yet.

-Get creative and grow with your membership site
+Get creative and grow with your membership community

-Sure, you want to have all the bells and whistles included in your membership site, yet you also want to be conscious of your budget and business needs.
+Sure, you want to have all the bells and whistles included in your membership community, yet you also want to be conscious of your budget and business needs.

 After all, you’ve seen a ton of software options out there, and each platform appears to offer its own set of features.
 They, of course, have varying price points, too.

-What are the most critical features that you need for your membership site?
+What are the most critical features that you need for your membership community?

 Here’s the lowdown:

-Finally, if you want to track your financial data for your membership website, look for features like the ability to accept direct payments.
+• Finally, if you want to track your financial data for your membership community, look for features like the ability to accept direct payments.
 It’s even better if the platform lets you manage your customer and website information in a unified dashboard.

-Now that you have some clarity on the critical features for your membership website, it’s time for you to do what you do best and get creative.
+Now that you have some clarity on the critical features for your membership community, it’s time for you to do what you do best and get creative.

 The sky, at least with the right platform, is the limit.